Arrange video clips and photos in iMovie on iPhone

 Note: By default, a photo appears in the timeline as a clip that remains onscreen for 6 to 12 seconds.
 When you trim a photo, you change its duration.

-To learn more about how to manipulate video clips and photos in your movie, see Adjust effects in the viewer in iMovie on iPhone.
+To learn more about how to manipulate video clips and photos in your movie, see Adjust zoom effects in iMovie on iPhone.

 With your project open in the timeline, tap the video clip or photo you want to trim.